-The Cumberland Forest is part of an interconnected system of forests, salmon bearing creeks, wetlands and riparian areas adjacent to the Village of Cumberland on Vancouver Island in the traditional territory of the Pentlach, SaLαLt, Säsitla and Eiksαn people, known today as the K’omoks First Nation.
+The Cumberland Forest is part of an interconnected system of forests, salmon bearing creeks, wetlands and riparian areas located on Vancouver Island in the unceded territory of the Pentlatch, Ieeksan (eye-ick-sun), Sasitla (sa-seet-la), and Sathloot (sath-loot) people, known today as the K’omoks First Nation.

 This forest is an integral part of both the Trent and Puntledge Watersheds, feeds Comox Lake, and forms a critical link in an extensive biodiversity corridor that connects mountains and lakes to the Salish Sea.
 This forest is privately owned by timber companies.

 The Cumberland Forest has given a great deal to our community.
-Cumberland was built on logging and mining and the Cumberland Forest was a base for both activities.
-Today an extensive multi-use trail network winds its way through the area that is enjoyed by hikers, mountain bikers, trail runners, naturalists, children and families, school groups and many others.
+The colonial history of Vancouver Island was built on logging and mining and the Cumberland Forest was a significant base for both activities.

-To date the society has purchased 545 acres of forest and placed it under conservation covenants to ensure its future protection as a Village park.
-The most recent purchase was December 21st 2022 when another 44 acres known as the Lower Perseverance Corridor Project was purchased outright by the community.
+To date the society has purchased 545 acres in 5 separate purchases and registered conservation covenants on the lands to ensure their future protection.
+The most recent purchase was December 21st 2022 when 44 acres known as the Lower Perseverance Corridor Project was purchased by the community.

 #protectcumberlandforest #restorethecommons #weshareawatershed #cvconservation #projectperseverance